 DCE does not know of any transmission upgrades needed to ensure interconnection of contracted resources.8 Most of DCE's contracts are with existing resources.
 For its new resources, the demand response resource, as a demand-side management resource, will not require transmission upgrades.
-Deer Creek plans to interconnect to SCE's distribution system.
+Deer Creek plans to interconnect to SCE's distribution system; however, Deer Creek through its developer Vesper Energy (Vesper) has informed DCE that no SCE transmission network upgrades are required.
 The geothermal resource is expected to interconnect through the existing IPP Station Switchyard as discussed above in the Clean Firm Power Planning section of the IRP.